 Test execution in SIT includes the running of all in-scope test cases as a first step.
 Review all failed test cases to determine their validity.
 Then raise any defects by following your Defect Management Process.
 Finally, re-execute any failed tests.
 It’s also essential to have daily defect review meetings to keep this process on track.

-Kronos SIT Deliverables
+UKG SIT Deliverables